 • More evaporation = carbon buildup on piston crowns and valve stems

-For naturally aspirated engines at 5,000-mile drain intervals, this gap is less significant.
-For turbocharged engines — which now represent the majority of new vehicle sales — it's decisive.
+For naturally aspirated engines at 5,000-mile drain intervals, this gap is less critical.
+For turbocharged engines, which now represent the majority of new vehicle sales, it is a meaningful differentiator.

 TBN and the extended drain interval

 Total Base Number measures an oil's remaining acid-neutralizing capacity.
 Combustion produces acids continuously; they accumulate in the oil and attack metal surfaces.
-AMSOIL's TBN of 12.5–14 vs Royal Purple's 8.6–10.1 means AMSOIL starts with 28–35% more acid reserve — and stays protective longer through the drain interval.
+AMSOIL's TBN of 12.5–14 vs Royal Purple's 8.6–10.1 means 28–35% more acid reserve at the start of the drain interval (ASTM D2896).

-This is why drain interval matters: an oil rated for 25,000 miles has been tested to maintain TBN above the threshold at which acids begin damaging bearing surfaces.
-Royal Purple's 7,500-mile recommendation isn't arbitrary — it's where the additive reserve runs out.
+This is why drain interval matters: an oil rated for 25,000 miles has been tested to maintain TBN above the protection threshold throughout.
+Royal Purple's 7,500–10,000 mile recommendation reflects where their reserve reaches the service limit.
+AMSOIL's 25,000-mile claim is based on their ODP program and requires their EaO filter.
+It is not a blanket claim for all usage.

 ⚠ What about Royal Purple's Synerlec technology?

-Royal Purple does not publish ASTM D2896 TBN data or NOACK results in a format that allows direct third-party comparison.
-The available evidence — deposits, cold flow, evaporation — does not support Synerlec's superiority over AMSOIL's additive package in any independently tested category.
+Royal Purple does not publish ASTM D2896 TBN data or NOACK results in a directly comparable format.
+Based on the data that does exist, Synerlec does not demonstrably outperform AMSOIL's additive package in any of the tested categories.

 The one genuine Synerlec advantage: high-zinc ZDDP content (1,300+ ppm) for flat-tappet camshaft protection in pre-1990 engines.
-This is a real benefit in that specific application.
-For every modern engine with roller lifters and a catalytic converter, the extra zinc provides no measurable benefit and may accelerate catalyst degradation.
+Real benefit in that specific application.
+For every modern engine with roller lifters and a catalytic converter, the extra zinc provides no measurable benefit and may contribute to catalyst degradation over time.

-Royal Purple HPS contains 1,300+ ppm of ZDDP zinc — nearly double what API SP allows.
-This is a genuine advantage in one specific scenario: engines with flat-tappet camshafts, common in vehicles built before roughly 1988 and in many performance rebuilds.
-Flat-tappet cams depend on high-pressure boundary lubrication that modern low-zinc API oils don't fully provide.
+Royal Purple HPS contains 1,300+ ppm of ZDDP zinc, nearly double the API SP limit.
+This is a genuine advantage for engines with flat-tappet camshafts (common pre-1988 and in many performance rebuilds), which depend on high-pressure boundary lubrication that modern low-zinc API oils don't fully provide.

-⚠ For modern engines (post-1990 with catalytic converters): high zinc provides no measurable benefit and can shorten catalytic converter life.
-Royal Purple HPS is not API SP certified — using it in a vehicle under manufacturer warranty could complicate warranty claims.
+⚠ For modern engines (post-1990 with catalytic converters): high zinc provides no measurable benefit and may contribute to catalyst degradation over time.
+Royal Purple HPS is not API SP certified.
+Using it in a vehicle under factory warranty may raise questions if you file a drivetrain warranty claim.
+Review your warranty documentation or ask your dealer.

 Cost calculator